 The majority of our development contracts are for a fixed price, and fixed price development work inherently has more uncertainty than production contracts and, therefore, entails more variability in estimates of the cost to complete the work.
 Many of these development programs have very complex designs.
 As technical or quality issues arise, we may experience schedule delays and adverse cost impacts, which could increase estimated cost to perform the work, either of which could adversely affect results of operations.
 Some fixed price development contracts include initial production units in their scope of work.
 Successful performance of these contracts depends on the ability to meet production specifications and delivery rates.
 If we are unable to meet these contract requirements, revenue from these contracts could be reduced through the incorporation of liquidated damages, the contract could be terminated for default, and we could be subject to other financially significant consequences.
-We use our best judgment to estimate the cost to perform the work and the price we will eventually be paid on fixed price development programs.
-While we believe the cost and price estimates used to prepare the consolidated financial statements are appropriate, future events could result in unfavorable adjustments to those estimates which in turn would adversely affect results of operations.
+We use our best judgment to estimate the cost and price estimates used to prepare the consolidated financial statements are appropriate, future events could result in unfavorable adjustments to those estimates which in turn would adversely affect results of operations.